 He is books editor of The Spectator’s world edition and is a contributing editor to The Critic magazine.
 He has a monthly book review column in The Observer and writes regularly about literature and the arts for publications including Prospect, The Chap and the Daily Telegraph.

-He has worked on editing and ghostwriting various titles in the past, including Kathryn Apanowicz’s memoir of Richard Whiteley, Richard by Kathryn, and the late Sebastian Horsley’s bestselling memoir Dandy in the Underworld, which led Horsley to comment ‘There is nobody in London more capable of genius – or a flop – than Alexander Larman.’
-He also contributed a selection of profiles of iconoclastic and notable figures including Quentin Crisp, Morrissey and Ayrton Senna to the designer and presenter Patrick Grant’s first book, Original Man, and a chapter of counterfactual political history to Iain Dale’s forthcoming book Prime Minister Corbyn, as well as assisting with Simon Sebag Montefiore’s bestselling Written In History.
+He has worked on editing and ghostwriting various titles in the past, including the late Sebastian Horsley’s bestselling memoir Dandy in the Underworld, which led Horsley to comment ‘There is nobody in London more capable of genius – or a flop – than Alexander Larman.’
+He also contributed a selection of profiles of iconoclastic and notable figures including Quentin Crisp, Morrissey and Ayrton Senna to the designer and presenter Patrick Grant’s first book, Original Man, and a chapter of counterfactual political history to Iain Dale’s book Prime Minister Corbyn, as well as assisting with Simon Sebag Montefiore’s bestselling Written In History.
 His most recent ghostwriting project, a major biography of a historical figure, was critically acclaimed in titles as diverse as the Wall Street Journal, Observer and Catholic Herald.

 He lives in Oxford with his wife Nancy, who is also a writer, and daughter Rose, who harbours ideas of going on the stage.